jdrusso/docker_westpa/readme.md

     - Apparently this can also be caused [by having conda-forge in your channels](https://github.com/ageron/handson-ml2/issues/24#issuecomment-524052579).
 Trying to remove that.

-        - This was the culprit.
+        - This was the culprit, it was some weird conflict resolution issue combined w/ Conda being a little slow in the container.
 The solution was removing the `defaults` channel and explicitly providing both `conda-forge` and `conda-forge/label/dev`

+- I need to think more carefully about how to manage volumes.
+I'm pretty sure what I'm doing now is not "the right way".